folio-org/folio-org.github.io/guides/install-backend-module.md

 ## Verify deployment

-After merge, await the scheduled build of the folio-snapshot and folio-testing [reference environments](/guides/automation/#reference-environments).
+After merge, await the scheduled build of the folio-snapshot [reference environments](/guides/automation/#reference-environments).

 Visit the [Software versions](https://folio-snapshot.dev.folio.org/settings/about) page of each to verify that the new module is present.